Australians smoking less, doing more drugs

 Alcohol remains Australia’s drug of choice and people continue to drink dangerous amounts.

-But more Australians were giving up grog, with the percentage of people going dry rising from 7.6 per cent in 2016 to 8.9 per cent in 2019.
+But more Australians were giving up alcohol, with the percentage of people going dry rising from 7.6 per cent in 2016 to 8.9 per cent in 2019.